 Gambling addiction is often a problem that people keep to themselves.
 The availability of online gambling methods has made this increasingly possible, and there are many “closet” gamblers in the United States.
 Whether the activity takes place online, or it takes place elsewhere in a more traditional gambling setting, the impact that it can have on someone’s life cannot be ignored.

-It’s important to understand the difference between someone who just enjoys gambling and someone who has an actual gambling addiction.
-The two are really very different.
 Someone who likes to gamble might purchase a lottery ticket every now and then, or even every week.
 However, they don’t feel compelled to do so.
 For someone who has a gambling addiction, the urge to gamble is completely uncontrollable, and they are not able to stop their behaviors, even if they want to.
 The evidence of this is that these individuals will gamble in spite of any negative consequences that come their way.
 For example, they may get negative feedback from friends, they may encounter strife at home, have legal or financial problems.
 Even in light of these difficulties and even when there are serious consequences for their actions, they will continue to gamble.

 There are a lot of different ways to gamble today, and because of the Internet, there are a lot more now than there were even just a few years ago.